Rome has two international airports with over 40 million passengers passing through the city every year.

 If you’re planning on discovering Italy and visiting other cities, the train is an excellent option to keep in mind.
 The high-speed trains, called Frecciarossa, connect Rome and Florence in a little over an hour and a half and to Milan in three hours.
 There are also other categories of trains called Frecciargento or Frecciabianca, which also connect Rome with most cities in the country, but are slower.

 If you’re touring Europe and would like to get to Rome by train, the easiest option is to get to Milan and from there take a train to Milan,

-You can check schedules and fares and even book online on the TGV or Ferrovie dello Stato website:
+You can check schedules and fares and even book online on the Ferrovie dello Stato website:

 The bus company Eurolines operates throughout Europe.
 Check out their website for more information (although the time and price might not make this option very good)